mkyleUD/Caviness-HPC-Intro/_episodes/06-paraellel-job.md

 ## Read the comments in serial.qs
- It was mentioned above that serial.qs along with the other files found on `/opt/templates/slurm/generic` are all maintained but the RCI staff.
-This means there is alot of important information in the comments through out the file.
+ It was mentioned above, that serial.qs along with the other files found on `/opt/templates/slurm/generic` are all maintained but the IT-RCI staff.
+This means there is a lot of important information in the comments through ut the files.

- >## One other important note on comments
- >For bash lines that start with `#` are ignore by bash because bash thinks they are
- >comments.
-This is general true, but Slurm does look at the lines that start with `#`
- >more accurately lines that start with `#SBATCH`.
-Slurm reads these lines as
- >arguments and using them in managing you job.
-{: .callout}

-Once nano starts we are going to want to change the following lines.
+Once nano starts, we are going to want to change the following lines.
  ~~~~
  ...
 Many lines later...
  36 # [EDIT] It can be helpful to provide a descriptive (terse) name for